What Happens When Someone Steals Your Identity?

 Identity theft violations expose you to numerous emotional and financial consequences.
 The discovery of the theft is typically surrounding a time when you will need to use your credit, further worsening your situation.

 You will have to take the time to address the damages, including contacting multiple organizations, filing police reports, writing letters, and implementing security measures.
-It is best to stay proactive and take steps now to protect your identity from being stolen in the future.
+It's best to stay proactive and take steps now to protect your identity from being stolen in the future.
+For additional protection, consider using a top identity theft protection service.

 4.9